 |Warranty||Six-year limited tank warranty|

 2. PROLINE® EN6-50-DORT ELECTRIC WATER HEATER

 It uses commercial-grade dual 4500-watt heating elements, providing an even faster recovery time of 21 GPH.
-The heating elements are durable stainless steel, which should last you longer than standard copper elements.
+The heating elements are durable stainless steel, which should last longer than standard copper elements.
 This unit also holds a first-hour rating of 62 gallons.